Nalin7parihar/Foxie/README.md

 The **command-line interface (CLI)** provides the developer-facing interaction.

 - Built with **Typer** (for CLI UX) and **Rich** (for output styling)
-- **✨ Interactive mode** - prompts user for all inputs
+- **✨ Interactive mode** - Prompts for all configuration options
-- **✨ Two-mode selection** - Standard or ReAct Agent
 - Calls appropriate `foxie-backend` API endpoint
 - Writes generated files locally
-- Shows real-time agent progress and summaries
+- Shows generation progress and file summaries
 - Outputs setup instructions for the new project

 > 💡 This separation ensures the AI-heavy backend can scale independently, while the CLI remains lightweight and portable.